-The past three years I have dedicated all my energy to rehabilitating my brain health.
+I have dedicated all my energy to rehabilitating my brain health.
 Health is a continuing concern for all of us, but without a healthy brain, life completely breaks down.
 It becomes impossible to do even the most simple basic tasks.
+Keeping our brains in tip-top working order is within our power!
+This is one of Dr. Daniel Amen’s most powerful takeaway points.
+“You are not stuck with the brain you have,” he declares!

-Although I have experienced incredible progress, I am nevertheless looking for answers and solutions to getting my brain back in tip-top working order.
-This week I found a resource that I wanted to share with you.
-It’s a great guide for anyone who wants to improve her brain health, and it could be especially critical for someone in recovery.
+This week I found a resource that I wanted to share with you that will assist you with this goal.
+It’s a great guide for anyone who wants to improve her brain health, and it could be especially critical for someone in brain injury recovery.

 The Cleveland Clinic Brain Health Index will help you score your brain health and identify areas of improvement.

 The assessment took less than 10 minutes.
-I opted in to offer my information for their research because we still know so little about the brain.
-If my experience can help someone down the road, I want to share it (and that includes sharing with you on this blog!).
+I opted in to offer my information for their research because we still know so little about the brain (every bit of data helps, right?).
+If my experience can help someone down the road, I want to share it, which includes sharing with you on this blog!
 By the end of the assessment, I had personalized scores in the 6 areas mentioned above with individual recommendations for how to improve.